Spondylolysis Treatment in Boston, MA

 Treatment options include anti-inflammatory medications, physical therapy, rest, lumbar supports and spinal injections.
 In severe cases, surgery may be needed.

-If you believe you are suffering from spondylosis, contact Dr. Frank X. Pedlow’s office in Boston, MA today.
-To schedule an appointment, contact our office by calling 617) 227-9300 or use our secure form.
+If you believe you are suffering from spondylosis, contact spine specialist Frank X. Pedlow, MD’s office in Boston, MA today.
+To schedule an appointment, contact our office by calling (617) 227-9300 or use our secure form.